AmandeepTomar/KotlinBasics/README.md

 - Parameters can only be `produce (return)` values
 - Covariance is used to produce the items , that means return the item , if we tried to consume them that compiler will show us error at the compiler time itself.
+- where you want to return more specific subtypes based on the implementation.
   -`List<out E>`
     - E is the type of elements list contains
     - The list is covariant in its list type , due to this properties we can do in kotlin.